 A common myth is that "Any transaction counts."
 Projects are increasingly filtering out "Dust Transactions" (sending $0.01 to yourself).
 They want to see Merchant Interaction.
 Using your card at a physical POS terminal is much higher "Signal" than an on-chain swap.
 Another mistake is assuming that "Mainnet" is the best place to be.
 In 2026, the activity has moved to L2s and L3s; that is where the incentives are being distributed.

-On SpendNode, we have a "Network" filter.
-You can search for cards that settle on Base, Solana, or Gnosis Chain.
-We advise users who are active in a specific ecosystem (e.g., the Superchain) to use a card that settles on that network to maximize their ecosystem synergy.
+Self-custody cards that settle on Base, Solana, or Gnosis Chain maximize ecosystem synergy.
+Users active in a specific ecosystem (e.g., the Superchain) should use a card that settles on that network to maximize their airdrop potential.

 Overview